-- Caring for a loved one or being cared for by family can strain the relationship or not available at all.
+- Caring for a loved one or being cared for by family can put strain on the relationship or is not available at all.

-The primary costs for long term insurance will come from monthly premiums.
+The primary costs for long-term insurance will come from monthly premium payments.
 Depending on when you begin your insurance plan, you can pay these premiums for years!
-The good thing is that long term insurance for assisted living is not different from general long term insurance – choose the right plan, and your premiums will cover assisted living right off the bat.
+The good thing is that long-term insurance for assisted living is not different from general long-term insurance – choose the right plan, and your premiums will cover assisted living right off the bat.

-The premiums that you will pay vary depending on your age, gender, health status and the coverage you need.
-The older you are, the more likely you will need long term care, and health conditions typically start to creep up, and so this will likely lead to premium increases.
+The premiums that you will pay vary depending on your age, gender, health status and the long-term care coverage you need.
+The older you are, the more likely you will need long-term care, and health conditions typically start to creep up, and so this will likely lead to premium increases.
 In 2021, a single 55 year old man would pay about $950 a year.
 A single 55 year old woman would pay about $1,500 per year, and a couple that were both 55 would pay about $2,000 combined.
-It’s better to get long term insurance when you’re younger and still healthy so you can save on monthly premium.
+It’s better to get long-term insurance when you’re younger and still healthy so you can save on monthly premiums.

-Luckily, long term insurance for assisted learning is able to work with some other forms of insurance.
-While Medicare is the most obvious form of health insurance for the eldery, it covers inpatient and outpatient medicine and not long term care.
-However, Medicaid is an insurance program meant to assist those who are low-income.
-If you meet the threshold, Medicaid can help with long term insurance.
+Luckily, long-term insurance for assisted living is able to work with some other forms of insurance.
+While Medicare is the most obvious form of health insurance for the elderly, it covers inpatient and outpatient medicine and not the long-term costs of care.
+However, Medicaid is an insurance program meant to assist those who have limited income.
+If you meet the threshold, you may be able to receive Medicaid long-term care services.

-Policy solver has knowledgeable, licensed agents, and is here to help you navigate through your long term care insurance journey.
-We are a team of professional insurance policy brokers and we can save you time and money, while finding the right policy for your specific needs.
+Policy solver has knowledgeable, licensed agents, and is here to help you navigate through your long-term care insurance journey.
+We are a team of professional insurance policy brokers and we can save you time and money, while finding the right type of policy for your specific needs.